-I entered Jerusalem via the Dung Gate, a gate inside the wall which was named after the location referred to in the Biblical Book of Nehemiah.
-Adjacent to the Dung Gate is the Temple Mount, which according to Torah law, is unable to be visited due to its holiness.
-I next visited the Western Wall.
-This ancient limestone wall was built by Herod the Great with the original foundations laid by the Biblical King Solomon, and is the holiest place in Jerusalem where Jews are permitted to pray.
-Some Christians call this the Wailing Wall because they say the Jews go here to weep over the destruction of the ancient Temples – a term that many Jews actually find offensive.
-Since the wall is part of the original Temple Mount and closest to where the Holy of Holies was located in ancient Israel, and since it is taught that after the destruction of the Temples, God removed his presence from his sanctuary and placed it on the wall, this is single place on earth believed to be where one can be closest to God.
-Ancient Jewish Law states that praying here is as if you have prayed at the Throne of Glory because here is, in essence, the Gate of Heaven which is always open to hear prayer.
-Doctrine further outlines that praying in the direction of Jerusalem, and specifically here – at this Gate of Mercy is beneficial in that the prayers from this ancient Israeli site ascend straight into Heaven.
-I washed my hands and covered my head out of respect, and went to the wall to pray.
+Entering the walled city of Jerusalem, still full of untamed religion and political turmoil, via the Dung Gate, I found myself surrounded by Ottoman architecture and bustling, narrow streets.
+This southeastern entrance derived its name from the location mentioned in the Biblical Book of Nehemiah.
+Adjacent to the Dung Gate stands the revered Temple Mount, off-limits due to its sanctity according to Torah law.
+I then made my way to the Western Wall, an ancient limestone structure built by Herod the Great, with foundations attributed to King Solomon.
+This sacred site is the holiest place in Jerusalem where Jews are permitted to pray.
+Some call this the Wailing Wall because they say the Jews go here to weep over the destruction of the ancient Temples – a term that many Jews find offensive.
+Since the wall is part of the original Temple Mount and closest to where the Holy of Holies was located in ancient Israel, and since it is taught that after the destruction of the temples, God removed his presence from his sanctuary and placed it on the wall, this is the single place on earth believed to be where one can be closest to God.
+With deep respect, I approached the wall, washing my hands and donning a kippah skull cap, offering my own prayers.
 There is a practice of slipping written prayers into the crevices of the Wall, and I had mine ready.
-My time at the Western Wall was a special moment of worship and I backed away as I left, in a sign of respect and reverence.
+It was a humbling and moving experience, filled with a profound sense of connection, and I backed away as I left, in a sign of respect and reverence.

-We next ventured out the Western Wall tunnels and along the Via Dolorosa, the way of grief, sorrow, and suffering, where Jesus bore his cross on the way toward his crucifixion.
-Jerusalem is quartered into four sections: The Muslim, Jewish, Christian, and Armenian quarters.
-Along the Via Dolorosa, we passed from the Muslim Quarter into the Christian Quarter – encountering many shops, cafes and hallways.
-The road is made of stone and slanted upwards as we walked past the area where Pontius Pilate convicted Jesus to death.
-I placed my hand in the spot where Jesus was said to have fallen against the weight of the cross, and fell against a wall for support, as I made my way toward the Church of the Holy Sepulcher.
-The Church contains what are essentially some of the holiest sites in Christianity including where Jesus was circumcised and presented (purified) to the church, where he drove the money changers out, where he was crucified and endured His Passion on the Rock of Agony (the church is built over the rock of Calvary or Golgotha) and where he resurrected (the tomb encompasses the tomb of Joseph of Arimathea where Jesus was buried).
+Continuing our journey, we explored the Western Wall tunnels and followed the Via Dolorosa, the path of grief and suffering, which Jesus walked carrying His cross.
+The city of Jerusalem is divided into four quarters—Muslim, Jewish, Christian, and Armenian.
+As I walked through the winding streets of the Muslim Quarter into the Christian Quarter, the aroma of cardamom, mint, and fresh Arabic coffee wafted through the air.
+The stone road led me to the very spot where Pontius Pilate condemned Jesus to death.
+I reached out and touched the place where Jesus is said to have stumbled under the weight of the cross, finding solace and strength in this sacred place.
+Finally, I arrived at the Church of the Holy Sepulcher.
+The church contains what are essentially some of the holiest sites in Christianity including where Jesus was circumcised and presented (purified) to the church, where he drove the money changers out, where he was crucified and endured His Passion on the Rock of Agony (the church is built over the rock of Calvary or Golgotha) and where he resurrected (the church also encompasses the tomb of Joseph of Arimathea where Jesus was buried).